 How the IATI Dashboard works

-The IATI Dashboard is a tool managed by the IATI technical team.
+The IATI Dashboard is a tool managed by the IATI Secretariat.
 Every day it collects published data via the IATI Registry and analyses it.
 This data is then presented in charts and metrics which data users can access.
 Users can look at the data on an individual publisher level, or at all the IATI publishers as a whole.

 There are 4 key sections in the IATI Dashboard: